ProjectDisR/CV2018FALL/Assignment2/README.md

 [1] Turk, M.A., Pentland, A.P.: Face recognition using eigenfaces.
 In: IEEE Conferenceon Computer Vision and Pattern Recognition.
 (1991)

 [2] P. N. Belhumeur, J. P. Hespanha, and D. J. Kriegman: Eigenfaces vs. fisherfaces: recognition using class specific linear projection.
 IEEE Transactions on Pattern Analysis and Machine Intelligence.
 (1997)

+[3] Y. LeCun, L. Bottou, Y. Bengio, and P. Haffner: Gradient-based learning applied to document recognition.
+In Proceedings of the IEEE.
+(1998)